Skip to content

 Alt Text

 Alternative (alt) text provides a textual alternative to non-text content in web pages, such as images.
-This text will be read aloud to a person using a screen reader.
+Alt text is read aloud by a screen reader.

 Ideally, alt text should not be longer than a sentence or two, and should convey the content and purpose of the image in a concise and unambiguous manner.